-On Monday, July 2, 2018 at 6:30 pm, the Teaneck Council will hold the semi-annual reorganization meeting at the Teaneck Town Hall.
+On Wednesday, July 1st, 2020 at 6:00 pm, the Teaneck Council will hold the semi-annual reorganization meeting at the Teaneck Town Hall.

 In addition, Council will elect the Mayor & Deputy Mayors, among others.

 For those that may not be familiar with the way the Teaneck Council operates, I’d like to offer some additional information:

 How does our system work?